The New Building Canada Plan:

 $53 billion, including over $47 billion in new funding, over the next 10 years

-Economic Action Plan 2013 delivers a new Building Canada plan to build roads, bridges, subways, commuter rail, and other public infrastructure in cooperation with provinces, territories, and municipalities.
+Economic Action Plan 2013 builds on the Government of Canada's investments with $70 billion for public infrastructure, including the $53 billion New Building Canada Plan to build roads, bridges, subways, commuter rail, and other public infrastructure in cooperation with provinces, territories, and municipalities over 10 years, starting in 2014-2015.

 The new plan will encourage greater involvement of the private sector in the provision of public infrastructure and ensure better value for taxpayers.
 Projects with capital costs of over $100 million under the new Building Canada Fund will be subject to a P3 screen to determine whether better value for money can be achieved through P3 procurement.